WanzenBug/rqrr/README.md

 This crates exports functions and types that can be used to search for QR-Codes in images and decode them.

-# Attention
-This is a fork of rqrr by WanzenBug, which is extended in such a way to offer Methods of extracting raw data of QR-Codes.

 ## Usage
 The most basic usage is shown below: